-Advertising and marketing-Advertising and marketing totaled approximately \$12.2 million for the period ended March 31, 2022, compared to approximately \$14.0 million for the period ended March 31, 2021.
-The decrease of approximately \$1.8 million or 13% was primarily attributable to decreased marketing efforts and promotions across various social media platforms and television.
+Advertising and marketing-Advertising and marketing totaled approximately \$20.8 million for the three months ended June 30, 2022, compared to approximately \$11.9 million for the three months ended June 30, 2021.
+The increase of approximately \$8.9 million, or 75%, was primarily attributable to increased advertising efforts, production costs and promotions across various social media platforms and television.

-Compensation and benefits-Compensation and benefits totaled approximately \$17.9 million for the period ended March 31, 2022, compared to approximately \$9.4 million for the period ended March 31, 2021.
-The increase of approximately \$8.5 million, or 91%, was primarily attributable to the following:
+Compensation and benefits-Compensation and benefits totaled approximately \$39.1 million for the three months ended June 30, 2022, compared to approximately \$9.9 million for the three months ended June 30, 2021.
+The increase of approximately \$29.2 million, or 297%, was primarily attributable to the following:

-an increase in payroll and related costs of approximately \$5.6 million, primarily due to hiring and increased headcount throughout the business:

-- an increase in consultants and contractor costs of approximately \$1.4 million, primarily due to our need to supplement recruiting efforts, increase IT security, marketing, and augmenting customer service resources; and - an increase in stock-based compensation of approximately \$1.5 million, primarily due to the cumulative expense related to stock options granted to a certain executive during 2021which achieved certain performance conditions associated with the close of the Business
+- an increase in payroll and related costs of approximately \$6.8 million, primarily due to hiring and increased headcount throughout the business; - an increase in consultants and contractor costs of approximately \$0.6 million, primarily due to our need to supplement recruiting efforts, increase IT security, marketing, design and augmenting customer service resources; and - an increase in stock-based compensation of approximately \$21.8 million, primarily due to restricted stock units granted during the three months ended June 30, 2022 and stock options granted to a certain executive during 2021, which achieved certain performance conditions associated with the close of the Business Combination.

-Other operating expenses-Other operating expenses totaled approximately \$14.8 million for the period ended March 31, 2022, compared to approximately \$12.6 million for the period ended March 31, 2021.
-The increase of approximately \$2.2 million, or 18%, was primarily attributable to the following:
+Other operating expenses-Other operating expenses totaled approximately \$17.4 million for the three months ended June 30, 2022, compared to approximately \$8.9 million for the three months ended June 30, 2021.
+The increase of approximately \$8.5 million, or 96%, was primarily attributable to the following:

-- · an increase in insurance related costs of \$1.8 million, primarily related to Director and Officer Insurance premiums; - an increase in accounting costs of approximately \$0.5 million, primarily related to various audit, tax and Sarbanes Oxley compliance readiness related fees associated with the Business Combination in January 2022; - an increase in technology and infrastructure expenses of approximately \$1.1 million, primarily due to increased spending to support the growth of our business and development of new products and features; - an increase in expenses related to our Checking Product of approximately \$1.0 million, primarily attributable to the growth in Members and the number of transactions processed; - an increase in legal fees of approximately \$0.6 million, primarily due to ongoing litigation, compliance, employment and general corporate related matters; - an increase in various administrative fees of approximately \$0.5 million primarily due to increases license and fees, travel and entertainment, and company meetings; - an increase in depreciation and amortization of \$0.5 million, primarily due to equipment purchases for increased headcount and amortization of internally developed software; - an increase in rent expense of \$0.4 million, due to additional leased office space; offset by - a decrease in chargeback related expenses of approximately \$4.0 million, primarily due to non-recurring fraudulent activity in relation to our Checking Product (see "Risk Factors-Risks related to our Business and Industry-Fraudulent and other illegal activity involving our products and services could lead to reputational damage to us, reduce the use of our platform and services and may adversely affect our financial position and results of operations."); and - a decrease in charitable contribution expenses of approximately \$0.2 million, primarily due to decreased amounts pledged to charitable meal donations related to increased Members' tips.
+- an increase in insurance related costs of approximately \$1.8 million, primarily related to Director and Officer and Cyber Insurance premiums; - an increase in accounting costs of approximately \$0.4 million, primarily related to various audit, tax and Sarbanes-Oxley compliance readiness related fees associated with the Business Combination in January 2022; - an increase in technology and infrastructure expenses of approximately \$1.4 million, primarily due to increased spending to support the growth of our business and development of new products and features; - an increase in expenses related to our Checking Product of approximately \$2.7 million, primarily attributable to processing and fraud related costs associated with the growth in Members and the number of transactions processed; - an increase in legal fees of approximately \$0.5 million, primarily due to ongoing litigation, compliance, employment and general corporate related matters; - an increase in various administrative fees of approximately \$0.6 million, primarily due to increases in licenses and fees, travel and entertainment, and company meetings; - an increase in depreciation and amortization of approximately \$1.0 million, primarily due to accelerated amortization related to the change in useful life of a certain intangible asset, equipment purchases for increased headcount and amortization of internally developed software; and - an increase in rent expense of approximately \$0.3 million, due to additional leased office space; offset by a decrease in charitable contribution expenses of approximately \$0.2 million, primarily due to decreased amounts pledged to charitable meal donations related to Members' tips.